rangaomkaram/rangaomkaram/README.md

 - 👋 Hi, I’m @rangaomkaram
--  📫 At present working as a Front-end Developer at Megaroy Solutions
+-  📫 At present working as a Front-end Developer
 - 📫 I have experienced in programming languages like <b>Python,SQL,JavaScript,R,C++</b>
 - 📫 Skills earned
        <ul>